megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 working directory for the running of your pipeline.
 Set the `BIDSAPP` variable to the lowercase version of the pipeline you'd like to run.

-The only argument for the boostrap script is the location of the BIDS input data.
+The only argument for the boostrap script is the location of the input data.
 This can be any datalad-accepted clone source (e.g. ria+ssh://, ria+file://, https://) or a path to a local directory containing BIDS data.
 If a local path, it should be the directory that containse the `sub-`